rainerpm/CSAssignmentChecker/README.md

 # CSAssignmentChecker

-### What the program does
+### Overview

-This program verifies student submitted python or java programs.
-The program does basic verification by simply running the submitted student's .py or .java program and comparing the program's printed output to a teacher supplied expected "gold" output file.
+This program verifies python or java assignments submitted by students.
+This program does basic verification by simply running the submitted student's .py or .java program and comparing the program's output to a teacher provided "gold" output file.
 If the two don't match, the program shows the highlighted differences.
 More advanced verification is possible in JAVA by enabling a student to submit a single .java file or multiple .java files (in a .zip file) which are then verified by a teacher provided Tester program.
-The Tester program enables verification of multiple classes as well as using techniques like JAVA reflection to inspect student's code (see Collatz in Demo below).
-Typically students are given a sample input file which contains basic test cases and the teacher then verifies the students programs using an input file with more comprehensive tests.

 ### Required Python packages
   * pip install pyperclip